lucaspdmedeiros/lucaspdmedeiros.github.io/_pages/Publications/publications.md

 ### Submitted or in preparation

-**Medeiros, L. P.**\*, Sorenson, D. K.\*, Johnson, B. J., Palkovacs, E. P., and Munch, S. B. (In preparation).
-Revealing unseen dynamical regimes of ecosystems from population time-series data. (\*equal contribution)
+**Medeiros, L. P.**, Sorenson, D. K., Johnson, B. J., Palkovacs, E. P., and Munch, S. B. (In preparation).
+Revealing unseen dynamical regimes of ecosystems from population time-series data.

-**Medeiros, L. P.** and Munch, S. B. (In preparation).
-A unified framework for responses to pulse perturbations under non-equilibrium population dynamics.

 **Medeiros, L. P.**, Grady, K. O., Coates, J. H., and Munch, S. B. (In preparation).
 Predicting and controlling the dynamics of market squid with Empirical Dynamic Modelling.